nixpig/jobworker/REQUEST_FOR_DISCUSSION.md

  - `STOPPED` - Program specified by job has exited with an exit code.
  - `FAILED` - A failure as a result of an error returned from the service, e.g. server unable to allocate resources.

-The `exec.Cmd` for the `Job` will have the following `SysProcAttr` attributes set:

-- `Setpgid` - Set to `true` to create a new process group so that signals can be sent to the entire process group using a negative PID, for example to terminate all processes in the group.
-- `CgroupFD` - Passed the file descriptor for the [cgroup](#Process-resource-limits) in which to put the process, enables atomic addition of process to cgroup.

 #### `JobManager`

 The `JobManager` will be responsible for coordinating `Job` and `OutputManager`.
 The API for `JobManager` will look something like: